barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 >
 > Hearing this, the old man __immediately was enlightened__.
 Making his bows he said, "I am released from the body of a fox."

-It sounds quite ironic that, old Paichang has the view of gradual enlightenment, and __because of that__, he is reborn five hundred times as a fox.
+It sounds quite ironic that, old Paichang has the view of gradual enlightenment, and (seemingly) __because of that__, he is reborn five hundred times as a fox.
 The irony is that he had to be reborn that many times to one day become enlightened... after hearing the view of sudden enlightenment.
 The view of gradual enlightenment __became right__ so that old Paichang could realize it is __wrong__.
 That must be a karmic joke.

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"
 >